fin-auren/Quantative_Option_Chain_Analytics_Nifty_23_06_2026/README.md

 The fresh position are being created near the current market consensus zone.
 Trader are actively adjusting their position near 24100-24150 due to expiry of market is near by.

+'''24100''' is the most actively traded strike.

+The highest call and put trading volumes are observed at a strike price of 24100 strike, suggesting that this this is the main battleground between bullish and bearish market participants where market is closed near by this price.

+'''Highest Call Implied Volatility''' and '''Highest Put Implied Volatility''' are observed at strikes far from the primary trading region, consistent with the volatilty observed in option markets.